-- 311. The recommendation reads as follows: - "R16.
+"R16.
 Recruitment processes for managers should place more emphasis on the required managerial and leadership skills.
-Capacity building should also be employed as needed to support the further strengthening of Court managers' leadership skills." - 312.
-The recommendation was positively assessed by the Court at the Review Mechanism as platform for discussion in 2021 and its implementation started at the beginning of 2022.
+Capacity building should also be employed as needed to support the further strengthening of Court managers' leadership skills."

+314. The recommendation was positively assessed by the Court at the Review Mechanism as platform for discussion in 2021 and its implementation started at the beginning of 2022.

-- 313. The Committee had before it the "Report of the Court on collaboration with the Staff Union Council in relation to the recommendation of the Independent Expert Review (R20)."
-The recommendation reads as follows: - "R20: The Staff Union Council can and should play an important role in supporting the process of strengthening trust within the Court and re-shaping its culture, by advocating for and practising a collaborative and cooperative approach."
-38 - 314.
-The recommendation was positively assessed by the Court at the Review Mechanism as platform for discussion in 2021 and is being implemented.
+315. The Committee had before it the "Report of the Court on collaboration with the Staff Union Council in relation to the recommendation of the Independent Expert Review (R20)."
+The recommendation reads as follows:

+"R20: The Staff Union Council can and should play an important role in supporting the process of strengthening trust within the Court and re-shaping its culture, by advocating for and practising a collaborative and cooperative approach."

+316. The recommendation was positively assessed by the Court at the Review Mechanism as platform for discussion in 2021 and is being implemented.
 The collaboration initiatives between the Court and the Staff Council have been reported to the Committee in the context of the Courts' annual reports on human resources management and will continue to be reported in this annual report to the Committee.

-- 315. The recommendation reads as follows: - "R82: To enhance the impact of the Court's presence in the field and maximise use of resources: - a.
-Regional field offices, acting as hubs for several countries in a region, should be considered; - b.
-The OTP should make increased use of field offices, through enhanced coordination and communication with the Heads of field offices; - c.
-Field offices should also be further made use of to strengthen cooperation with local civil society in the field." - 316.
-The recommendation was positively assessed by the Study Group on Governance facilitation and its implementation is on-going.
+"R82: To enhance the impact of the Court's presence in the field and maximise use of resources:

+a.
+Regional field offices, acting as hubs for several countries in a region, should be considered;

+b.
+The OTP should make increased use of field offices, through enhanced coordination and communication with the Heads of field offices;

+c.
+Field offices should also be further made use of to strengthen cooperation with local civil society in the field."

+318. The recommendation was positively assessed at the Study Group on Governance facilitation and its implementation is on-going.

-- 317. The Committee had also before it the "Report of the Court on the Internship and Visiting Professionals Programme (R96)."
-The recommendation reads as follows: - "R96: The fund for paid internships and visiting scholar positions should be enlarged, to enable candidates from developing nations to take up such positions in the Court." - 318.
-The recommendation was positively assessed by the budget facilitation and its implementation is on-going.
+319. The Committee had also before it the "Report of the Court on the Internship and Visiting Professionals Programme (R96)."
+The recommendation reads as follows:

+"R96: The fund for paid internships and visiting scholar positions should be enlarged, to enable candidates from developing nations to take up such positions in the Court."

+320. The recommendation was positively assessed at the Study Group on Governance facilitation and its implementation is on-going.